google/WebFundamentals/src/content/en/tools/puppeteer/articles/ssr.md

 ### Avoid inflating Analytics pageviews {: #analytics }

 Be careful if you're using Analytics on your site.
-Prerendering pages will likely result in inflated pageview numbers.
-Specifically, **you'll see 2x the number of hits**.
-One hit when headless Chrome renders the page and another when the user's browser renders it.
+Prerendering pages will may result in inflated pageviews.
+Specifically, **you'll see 2x the number of hits**, one hit when headless Chrome renders the page and another when the user's browser renders it.

 So what's the fix?
-Use network interception to abort any request(s) that tried to load the Analytics library.
-Page hits never get recorded if the code never loads.
+Use network interception to abort any request(s) that tries to load the Analytics library.

 ```
 page.on('request', req => {